This post may contain affiliate links. Read our disclosure policy here.

 While it is a snack, you could easily turn this into a satiating lunch by adding whole grain crackers, veggies, and hard-boiled eggs.
 It’s that simple, and all of the protein and fiber will keep your child energized and satiated through the afternoon.

-The possibilities are endless when it comes to creating a protein snack bento box, so I’ll go over all the elements you need to make this one happen:
+The possibilities are endless when it comes to creating a protein snack bento box for kids, so I’ll go over all the elements you need to make this one happen:

 - protein: this box features beef jerky links, but you could opt for turkey jerky or rolled deli cuts.